awsdocs/aws-java-developer-guide/doc_source/document-history.rst

 **This documentation was built on:** |today|

+Nov 2, 2017
+  Added cryptography examples for |S3| encryption client, including new topics:
+  :doc:`examples-crypto` and :doc:`examples-crypto-kms` and :doc:`examples-crypto-masterkey`.

 Apr 14, 2017
    Made a number of updates to the :doc:`examples-s3` section, including new topics:
    :doc:`examples-s3-access-permissions` and :doc:`examples-s3-website-configuration`.